 The cost of study abroad varies among different programs based on the cost associated with traveling to a specific location, the duration of the program, the sponsoring institution, etc. The good news is that there are several financial resources available to you; you just need to dedicate some time to inquire about your options.

-Financial aid is usually applicable toward the required costs of approved Texas State study abroad programs, including faculty-led programs, international exchange programs, and affiliated programs.
+Financial aid is usually applicable toward the required costs of approved Texas State study abroad programs, including Faculty-Led programs, International Exchange programs, and Affiliated programs.
 Please note that there is no guarantee that a student will receive enough financial aid to completely cover the total costs of the study abroad program.
-Contact the Texas State Office of Financial Aid and Scholarships for more information about this option.
+Please contact the Texas State Office of Financial Aid and Scholarships to inquire about specific disbursement dates since they depend on your program and type of financial aid.
 Students should begin investigating the funding options for study abroad, including grants, personal savings, scholarships, and loans, as soon as possible.

 Please note there are limits on the number of hours that may be taken via extension studies, which includes study abroad courses.
 Texas State students may take up to thirty credit hours via extension studies.

-The mission of the Study Abroad Program at Texas State University-San Marcos is to provide students in all areas of academic interest and levels a variety of educational choices abroad.
+The mission of the Study Abroad Program at Texas State University is to provide students in all areas of academic interest and levels a variety of educational choices abroad.
 The International Education Fee (IEF) funds the International Education Fee Scholarship program and assists in that mission by making funds available to qualified students who want to study abroad.
 The 72nd Texas State Legislature passed the IEF Bill, giving authority to the governing boards of all higher education institutions to charge and collect a $1.00 fee from all students who register each semester or summer session.
-Texas State University-San Marcos began collecting the fee in the 1992 fall semester and was approved to raise the fee to $3.00 starting in the 2002 fall semester
+Texas State University began collecting the fee in the 1992 fall semester and was approved to raise the fee to $3.00 starting in the 2002 fall semester.

 The IEF Scholarship is distributed in a competition open to all undergraduate and graduate Texas State students who meet the established eligibility requirements.
 To be eligible, undergraduate students must be enrolled at least part-time at Texas State with a minimum cumulative Texas State GPA of 2.75.
 First-semester transfer students must have an admission GPA of at least 2.75.
 Graduate students must be enrolled at least part-time at Texas State with a minimum cumulative Texas State GPA of 3.25.
-Each applicant is required to be enrolled full-time in study abroad, unless otherwise stated in the inter-institutional agreement or specified by the program requirements.
+Each applicant is required to be enrolled full-time in Texas State faculty-led, exchange or affiliated study abroad program, unless otherwise stated in the inter-institutional agreement or specified by the program requirements.
 International students at Texas State, like all other Texas State students, are eligible to apply for a Texas State-approved study abroad program.
-However, no money will be awarded to international students for study at Texas State University-San Marcos or in their home country.
+However, no money will be awarded to international students for study at Texas State University or in their home country.
 Students who are on academic or disciplinary probation/suspension are not eligible.
-All applicants must be Texas Success Initiative compliant and must be in attendance at Texas State University-San Marcos during the semester that precedes their study abroad.
+All applicants must be Texas Success Initiative compliant and must be in attendance at Texas State University during the semester that precedes their study abroad.